Genesis 1:29

 - - - - - - -

-Schematic representation of the type of hydrolysis of amide and carboxylic acid derivatives of nitrile (cyano) glycosides around a physiologically active cancer and healthy cell | Tsanov
+Diagram of selective hydrolysis of amide and carboxylic acid nitrile glycosides around physiologically active cancer and healthy cells | Tsanov Welcome, colleagues and curious visitors,

 Vasil Ts.